halevans/Ski-Map-App/README.md

 ## Description

-The Ski Map App was originally intended to be a resource to search for ski maps, new and old, for ski resorts around the world.
+The Ski Map App is a resource to find ski maps of a particular resort over different publishing years.
+It was originally intended to be a resource to search for ski maps, new and old, for ski resorts around the world.
 Additionally, a user can enter a ski resort in a 'to-do list' form, to remind them to look up the map at a later date.

 The data used for the app was sourced from [Skimap.org](https://skimap.org/).